Why starting and growing a fashion brand sustainably is the only option in 2022

-Only a few years ago, sustainability was regarded chiefly as a marketing claim, but it is now considered an essential element at the heart of fashion businesses.
+Only a few years ago, sustainability was regarded solely as a marketing claim, but it is now considered an essential element at the heart of fashion businesses.
 But what exactly is sustainable fashion?
 Well, honestly there is no definitive meaning.
 It’s a broad topic and can be interpreted in different ways.
 Essentially though having a sustainable fashion business is about being able to remain productive indefinitely.
 With this in mind let’s take a brief look at the sustainable business model.

 Simply put, there are three key areas that are considered equally fundamental to business success; sustaining your profits, whilst looking after the people and planet.